 Climb the stairs up the hill going towards the Sacré-Cœur Basilica.
 Once you are at the top facing the Basilica, turn to the city.
 This is one of the best places to watch the sunrise in Paris.

-From here you will be able to see the Eiffel Tower, Notre Dame and the Arc de Triomphe in the distance.
+From here you can see the Eiffel Tower, Notre Dame and the Arc de Triomphe in the distance.
 But the most impressive view is that of the horizon turning pink as the sun rises.

-Take thie opportunity to explore the Montmartre neighbourhood where you will find quaint cafes serving delicious coffee and fresh pastries.
+Take the opportunity to explore the Montmartre neighborhood where you will find quaint cafes serving delicious coffee and fresh pastries.

 Landmarks in France Outside Paris

 What once was the official residence of France’s royals – before the French Revolution – is now a jewel of French Baroque architecture and is by far one of the most beautiful palaces in Europe.
 The Palace of Versailles contains 2,300 rooms of many kinds and is spread over 63,154 m2.

 Feast your eyes on the dazzling chandeliers and the painted ceiling in the Hall of Mirrors; it’s truly remarkable.
 The palace is surrounded by stunning French gardens designed by the famous landscape designer, André Le Notre.
 You’ll find sculptures, fountains, and water features dotted throughout the area.

 With nearly 10 million visitors every year, I highly recommend you book a tour to discover Versailles Palace and Gardens to learn more about this incredible French landmark.

 11. Château de Chenonceau